The Cloud and Security

 Amazon is the biggest player by far in cloud computing.
 They have operations in North America, South America, Australia, Asia, and Europe.

-Amazon's US-East geographic region is nominally based in Virginia, very close to Washington D.C., the home of their biggest customer.
-Their US-East operation has its largest single point at Ashburn, Virginia, but it is distributed throughout many locations from the east coast to the Mississippi River, plus Texas.
-Amazon's other two U.S. based geographic regions are US-West-1, multiple sites in the San Francisco Bay area, and US-West-2, nominally in Oregon but probably around Seattle and Vancouver.
-Their eastern Asian geographic regions are nominally based in Tokyo, Singapore and Sydney.
-EU-West is nominally based in Dublin.
+Amazon's US-East (Northern Virginia) geographic region is nominally based very close to Washington D.C., the home of their biggest customer.
+Their US-East (N VA) operation has its largest single point at Ashburn, Virginia, but it is distributed throughout many locations from the east coast to the Mississippi River, plus Texas.
+Amazon's other North American geographic regions are US East (Ohio), US-West (Northern California) with multiple sites in the San Francisco Bay area plus south through California, and US West (Oregon) which is probably also around Seattle and Vancouver, and Canada.
+Their Asian geographic regions are nominally based in Tokyo, Seoul, Beijing, Singapore, Mumbai, and Sydney.
+EU-West is nominally based in Dublin, London, and Frankfurt.
 São Paulo is their main South American site.
 In all of these regions they have multiple "edge locations" or geographically distributed facilities.

 Google is another example of a very large and